 augmented, revised, and maintained.
 It is highly valued where there is a scarcity of up to date textbooks.
 For organizationís which have a requirement for its own employees to teach mainframe utilities and development tools courses or present the courseware through a

-web-based learning medium, courseware will be organized and licensed for utilization in the client's presentation system.
+web-based learning medium, courseware will be licensed for utilization in the client's presentation system.

 Courseware as Learning Center